openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 When `verified_claims` are delivered as distributed claims, i.e., when a sub-element of the `_claim_sources` contains the `endpoint` claim, clients MUST also:

+1. Ensure that the `endpoint` element defined in any distributed `_claim_sources` uses the https URI scheme.
-1. Retrieve the distributed claims object from the `endpoint` element defined in any distributed `_claim_sources`.
+2. Retrieve the distributed claims object from the `endpoint` element defined in any distributed `_claim_sources`.
-2. Ensure that the object returned from the `endpoint` is a JWT as per [@RFC7519].
+3. Ensure that the object returned from the `endpoint` is a JWT as per [@RFC7519].

 When `verified_claims` are delivered as aggregated claims, i.e., when a sub-element of the `_claim_sources` contains the `JWT` claim, clients MUST also: